GridOPTICS/GridPACK/docs/markdown/required/GLOBAL_ARRAYS.md

 set.

 Global Arrays is a relatively straightforward build if MPI is available on your system.
-To configure GA with the basic two-sided runtime (suitable for workstations with a limited number of cores) use the configuration line
+To configure GA with the basic two-sided runtime use the configuration line

 ```
 ../configure --enable-i4 --enable-cxx --without-blas --disable-f77 \